Superamalgamation for modal lattices via non-distributive dualities: Superamalgamation of modal lattices

 Proceeding similarly, we obtain $u_2, v_2\in Y_2$ such that $x_2\mrel{R}u_2$, $y_2\mrel{R}v_2$, $u_2\curlywedge v_2\preceq z_2$, $f_2(u_2) = u$ and $f_2(v_2) = v$.
 Then, the pairs $(u_1, u_2)$ and $(v_1, v_2)$ are in $\mrm{Pb}(f_1, f_2)$, and we have $(x_1, x_2)\mrel{R}(u_1, u_2)$, $(y_1, y_2)\mrel{R}(v_1, v_2)$ and $(u_1, u_2)\curlywedge(v_1, v_2)\preceq (z_1, z_2)$. \end{enumerate}

-The last two conditions are easy, as everything is defined componentwise.
-Now let us show that the projections $\pi_i$ are bounded L-morphisms.
+The last two conditions are easy to verify, since everything is defined componentwise.
+Now we show that the projections $\pi_i$ are bounded L-morphisms.
 We do it for $\pi_1$, showing that it satisfies all three conditions.